a4my/planet-rugby-homepage/README.md

 # planet-rugby 🏈

-This repository contains the files of the very first project I have ever build alone and it is about one of my many passions: rugby! 😁
+This repository contains the files of the very first project I have ever built alone and it is about one of my many passions: rugby! 😁

 This fictional rugby webzine is also a multi-page website.